-7. The Investment Manager
+7. The Investment Managers

-7.1.1 The ACD has appointed the Investment Manager to provide discretionary investment management services in relation to the Scheme Property of the Company (as further detailed in Appendix 1), pursuant to an investment management agreement.
-The Investment Manager is authorised and regulated by the Financial Conduct Authority.
-The principal business activity of the Investment Manager is as a provider of investment management and wealth management services.
+- 7.1.1 The ACD has appointed the Investment Managers to provide discretionary investment management services in relation to the Scheme Property of the Company (as further detailed in Appendix 1), in each case pursuant to an investment management agreement. - 7.1.2 Each Investment Manager has the authority to make investment decisions on behalf of the ACD and together have full discretionary powers over the investment of the Scheme Property subject to the overall responsibility and right of veto of the ACD.
+The ACD may terminate each of the investment management agreements with immediate effect if it is in the interests of Shareholders.

-- 7.1.2 The Investment Manager has the authority to make investment decisions on behalf of the ACD and has full discretionary powers over the investment of the Scheme Property subject to the overall responsibility and right of veto of the ACD. - 7.1.3 The ACD may terminate the investment management agreement at any time by giving written notice to the Investment Manager.
-In addition, the ACD may terminate the investment management agreement with immediate effect if it is in the interests of Shareholders.
-The Investment Manager may terminate the investment management agreement by giving not less than three months' prior written notice to the ACD. - 7.1.4 Subject to the FCA Rules and the UK AIFM regime, the Investment Manager has power under its investment management agreement to sub-delegate all or any part of its functions as investment manager.
-Where the ACD has agreed that the Investment Manager may appoint persons as delegated sub-investment managers those persons will be specified in the Prospectus as amended from time to time and the FCA will be informed of this sub-delegation in accordance with the FCA Rules and the UK AIFM regime. - 7.1.5 The Investment Manager's fees and expenses are paid out of the ACD's annual management charge which is paid out of Scheme Property.
-Please see paragraph 14 for further details. - 7.1.6 Copies of each Investment Manager's execution policy and voting policy are available on the relevant website listed at Appendix 7 and from the ACD on request. - 7.1.7 The Investment Manager is connected with the ACD, as it is in the same corporate group as the ACD.
+- 7.1.3 Subject to the FCA Rules and the UK AIFM regime, each Investment Manager has power under its investment management agreement to sub-delegate all or any part of its functions as investment manager.
+Where the ACD has agreed that an Investment Manager may appoint persons as delegated sub-investment managers those persons will be specified in the Prospectus as amended from time to time and the FCA will be informed of this sub-delegation in accordance with the FCA Rules and the UK AIFM regime. - 7.1.4 The Investment Managers' fees and expenses are paid out of the ACD's annual management charge which is paid out of Scheme Property.
+Please see paragraph 14 for further details. - 7.1.5 Copies of each Investment Manager's execution policy and voting policy are available on the relevant website listed at Appendix 7 and from the ACD on request. - 7.1.6 The Investment Managers are not part of the same corporate group as the ACD.